worldbank/double-jeopardy-in-llms/README.md

   - `notebooks/compute-premium-costs.ipynb`: Computes the tokenization premium for the FLORES dataset.
 The calculation of the population-weighted GDP for each language is also done in this notebook.
   - `notebooks/back-translation-task.ipynb`: Generates the back-translation task for the FLORES dataset.
 The notebook implements the batched translation strategy for the translation task and uses the OpenAI GPT-4o API.
   - `notebooks/analysis.ipynb`: Notebook for additional analysis of the results.
 Key visualizations are generated in this notebook, including the comparison of the tokenization premiums between two different tokenizers (GPT-4o vs. GPT-4 Turbo).

-- `reports/`: This folder contains assets for the paper.
-Currently, it contains the figures generated for the paper.
+Also, in the `reports/` folder, you can find the figures generated for the paper.

 ## Running the code